electricimp/Usb/docs/HIDDriverGuide.md

 reports are to be structured so that the host device can properly prepare to receive this information.

-Each USB HID interface communicates with the host using either a `control` pipe or an `interrupt` pipe. `Isochronous` and `bulk` pipes are not used in HID class devices.
+Each USB HID interface communicates with the host using either a `control` or an `interrupt` endpoints. `Isochronous` and `bulk` endpoints are not used in HID class devices.
+Both IN and OUT control transfers are required for enumeration;
-Both IN and OUT control transfers are required for enumeration; only an IN interrupt transfer is required for HID reports.
-OUT interrupt transfers are optional in HID-class devices.
+only an IN interrupt transfer is required for HID reports.
+OUT interrupt transfers are kooptional in HID-class devices.

 The host periodically polls the device's interrupt IN endpoint during operation.
 When the device has data to send it forms a report and sends it as a reply to the